waocats/crabgo/src/doc/contrib/src/design.md

 made:

 * Anything that addresses a security concern.
 * Dropping support for older platforms and tooling.
-Cargo follows the Rust [tiered platform support].
+Crabgo follows the Rust [tiered platform support].
 * Changes to resolve possibly unsafe or unreliable behavior.